 Rather than identifying a single baseline scenario, i.e., landuse or management practice against which to measure the LULUCF GHG reduction, the performance standard procedure derives baseline GHG removals using a numerical analysis of the GHG removals from all baseline candidates.
 Instead of using types of feasible land uses or management practices to define GHG removals, the performance standard uses each individual land unit in the geographic area (e.g., each hectare) and corresponding GHG removals as the baseline candidates.
 These baseline candidates are then ranked according to their GHG removals, from lowest to highest.
-Using a predefined better-than-average stringency level (see chapter 7), the baseline GHG removals are derived from this spectrum of potential GHG removals.
+Using a predefined better-than-average stringency level (see chapter 7), the baseline GHG removals.